 Key Takeaways

-• Typical Cost: The average cost would be around $5 to $15 or so per unit for a common yoga bra.
+- Typical Cost: The average cost ranges from $5 to $15 per unit for a common yoga bra.

-• High-Yield Fabrics Save Money: The lighter, high-yield fabrics may be more expensive per kilogram.
-But, as a result, the cost per piece will be lower.
-Consequently, you can save up to $0.50 by this means.
+- High-Yield Fabrics Save Money: The lighter, high-yield fabrics may be more expensive per kilogram.
+But the cost per piece is lower – you save up to $0.50.

-• MOQ Matters: Larger minimum order quantities will lower your unit cost.
-Minimum Order Quantity is the concept.
+- MOQ Matters: Larger minimum order quantities will lower your unit cost.

 The 4 Core Components of Your Activewear Manufacturing Cost

-To grasp the entire picture of your total expenditures, you should really know the simplest basic components.
 These are often referred to as the factory-level Cost of Goods Sold (COGS).
-This is the repo you give the manufacturer for each finished item before it leaves the facility.
+This is the price you give the manufacturer for each finished item before it leaves the facility.
+Factories following ISO 9001 tend to have more predictable CMT costs.

 The Basic Structure of Garment Costing